 Your leadership is required now to help your people stay as stable as they can in this upended, unpredictable world.
 What you say and what you do is extremely important.
 You can help them.

 A few summers ago, I had almost two liters of fluid in my pericardium sac.
 I was in a full-blown cardiac tamponade.
 It felt like a cross between drowning and suffocating.
 As the medical team whisked me down the hall for an emergency procedure, the attending cardio doctor was telling me to stop taking such short breaths.
 Was she kidding me?
-How does a person breathe when they can’t breathe?
+How can I breathe?
 I frankly thought I was doing a great job!

 This humorous Bob Newhart YouTube video called “Stop it!” illustrates how telling people to “stop it ” is rarely, if ever helpful.
-As a leader, you may be tempted to tell your people to “stop it.”
-However, starting where they are at will help them to breathe easier.
+You may be tempted to tell your people to “stop it.”
+Try meeting people where they are at, which will help them to breathe easier.

 What we don’t want to say to our people:

 Suck it up

 Everything will be ok

 This shall pass